Junwon03/pi-framework-junwon/README.md

 `table_S4_nonredundancy.csv` retains its historical filename for compatibility; its current contents are descriptive control-window correlations without a pass/fail rule.

 All other generated CSV/TXT files are retained as legacy audit artifacts and remain versioned and hash-checked.
-Historical figures are also retained as legacy audit artifacts but are excluded from deterministic hash verification because rendering metadata can vary by environment.
-These artifacts are excluded from the revised evidentiary package.
+Historical figures are retained as reproducible audit outputs but are excluded from deterministic hash verification because rendering metadata can vary by environment.
+Inclusion of a figure in the assembled submission package does not change the evidentiary classification of its underlying analysis.

+### Figure output structure

+- `output/figures/legacy/` — original-window and audit figures.
+Figures 1 and 5 and Supplementary Figure S2 are selected for the submission set.
+- `output/figures/revised/` — revised non-overlap Figures 2–4 and revised channel-ablation Supplementary Figure S1.
+- `output/figures/submission/` — the assembled seven-figure manuscript set in PNG and PDF formats, plus `SUBMISSION_MANIFEST.md`.

+Generated figure outputs are reproducible build artifacts and are not part of the deterministic golden-hash baseline.

 The verifier classifies 50 deterministic artifacts: 4 revised-primary outputs, 4 active supporting outputs, 26 legacy-audit outputs, and 16 frozen input files.